Using the Project panel

 Finding assets in the Project panel

 Working with clips is a little like working with pieces of paper at your desk.
 If you have just one or two clips, it’s easy.
-But when you have 100 to 200, you need a system.
+But when you have 100 to 200, you need an organizational system.

 One way you can help make things smoother during the edit is to invest a little time in organizing your clips at the beginning.
 If you rename your clips after importing them, it will make it easier for you to locate content later (see “Changing names” in this chapter).

 Click the Name heading at the top of the Project panel.
-The items in the Project panel are displayed in alphabetical order or reverse alphabetical order each time you click the Name heading again.
+The items in the Project panel are displayed in alphabetical order or reverse alphabetical order each time you click the Name heading.
+A direction indicator next to the heading shows the current sort order.

 Scroll to the right until you can see the Media Duration heading in the Project panel.
 This shows the total duration of each clip’s media file.